Universal Broadband Fund

 The Universal Broadband Fund program is now closed for applications

-The $1.75 billion Universal Broadband Fund will support high-speed Internet projects across the country.
+With the proposed Budget 2021, the now $2.75 billion Universal Broadband Fund will support high-speed Internet projects across the country.
+Budget 2021 proposes to provide an additional $1 billion over six years, starting in 2021-22, to the Universal Broadband Fund to support a more rapid rollout of broadband projects.
 The Universal Broadband Fund has been designed to fund broadband infrastructure projects that will bring high-speed Internet at 50/10 Megabits per second (Mbps) to rural and remote communities.
 In addition to funding a diversity of high-speed Internet projects to connect Canadians, there is:

 - up to $50 million available to support mobile Internet projects that primarily benefit Indigenous peoples, including projects along highways and roads where mobile connectivity is lacking;